-he s ections described below.
-Page limit includes all illustrations, tables, and figures.
-Abstract (200-300 words) Proposed Research: Goals, objectives, tasks and project schedule Partnerships and Interactions: Describe any partnerships or cooperative arrangements among academia, government agencies, business and industry, private research foundations, state and local agencies, as well as inclusion of faculty and students from underrepresented groups and rural or urban underserved areas.
-Sustainability: Describe how the research capability will be sustained beyond the funding period.
+- □ Abstract (200-300 words) - □ Proposed Research: Proposed research and justification of proposed approach informed by the research team's prior research and relevant NASA studies.
+Goals, objectives, tasks, milestones and project schedule. - □ Partnerships and Interactions: Describe any partnerships or cooperative arrangements among academia, government agencies, business and industry, private research foundations, state and local agencies, as well as inclusion of faculty and students from PUI and MSI institutions, underrepresented groups, and rural or urban underserved areas. - □ Sustainability: Describe how the research capability will be sustained beyond the funding period.
 There should be a clear plan for developing the research beyond NASA EPSCoR funding and for seeking institutional support and non-EPSCoR funding.
-Identify potential solicitations and opportunities specifically as examples.
-Evaluation: Describe an evaluation plan for measuring project success.
-The evaluation plan should be appropriate for the scope of the proposed activity and include a discussion of data collection and analysis procedures.
-Prior NASA, NASA EPSCoR or NASA Kentucky Research Support: Demonstrate effectiveness of prior research support.
+Identify potential solicitations and opportunities. - □ Evaluation: Describe an evaluation plan for measuring project success.
+The evaluation plan should be appropriate for the scope of the proposed activity and include a discussion of data collection and analysis procedures. - □ Prior NASA, NASA EPSCOR or NASA Kentucky Research Support: Demonstrate effectiveness of prior research support.
 If the PI or any Co-I identified on the project has received NASA EPSCoR or NASA Kentucky research funding in the past five years, information on the award(s) and results is required.

-Addi tional Pages: the following should be included after the 10-page Project Description: References: No page limit Budget Justification: See guidelines on next page.
-Team Management Summary: No more than 2 pages summarizing qualifications, roles, responsibilities and effort committed by team members.
-Curriculum vitae: 2-page CV for lead PI, 1-page CV for Co-Is Statements of Commitment: Letters of support from all collaborators should be included.
+Additional Pages: the following should be included with the 10-page Project Description:

+- Cover page: Signed by the PI's Authorized Organizational Representative (AOR) for Sponsored Projects. - □ References: No page limit - □ Budget Justification: See guidelines on next page. - □ Team Management Summary: No more than 2 pages summarizing qualifications, roles, responsibilities and effort committed by team members. - □ Curriculum vitae: 2-page CV for lead PI, 1-page CV for Co-Is - Statements of Commitment: Letters of support from all collaborators should be included.
 A letter of support or email from at least one NASA researcher is required.
 Letters should indicate strong commitment to the proposed research project, relevance to funding priorities, and willingness to participate in the proposal.
 Please note, NASA collaborators require time to obtain authorization for letters of support.
 Informal letters of support (including email) are allowed.
-See NASA Guidebook for
+See NASA Guidebook for Proposers Section 2.17 for guidelines about letters of support.